Can I Use Student Loans To Pay My Rent?

 Written by Attorney Jenni Klock Morel.

-Can You Use Student Loans For Living Expenses?
+Can I Use My Student Loan Money To Pay for Living Expenses?

-Yes, student loans can be used to cover living expenses while you’re a student.
+Yes, generally speaking, you can use student loans to cover your living expenses.
 These living expenses need to be related to your education though.
-You can use student loan funds to buy groceries, but can’t use them to cover the cost of spring break in Cancún.
+There are certain things you can and can’t use your student loan money for.
+For example, you can use student loan funds to buy groceries, but can’t use them to cover the cost of spring break in Cancún.

-2,190+ Members OnlineCan You Use Student Loans To Pay For Anything?
+1,940+ Members OnlineCan I Use Student Loans To Pay for Anything?

+The short answer is: no, you can't use your student loan fund to pay for anything.
 Student loans are meant to help with education expenses.
-You’re supposed to spend the money on the things included in the cost of attendance.
-There’s no one closely examining how you spend the money once dispersed to you, but the government will investigate reported instances of fraud.
-Also, student loan debt must be paid back.
-Generally, you can’t erase student loans through bankruptcy.
+While there’s no one closely examining how you spend the money once a loan is dispersed to you, the government will investigate reported instances of fraud.

 Tuition and fees